G-code is the programming language of your 3D printer. Quickly learn all G-code commands using our tutorial. Includes a

 G1 X5 Y5 Z0 F3000.0 E0.02

-If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding material at the rate 0.02”, then you have already learned how to read G-code commands!
+If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding 0.02 mm of material”, then you have already learned how to read G-code commands!

 G-code commands which start with the letter G are geometric commands.
 They tell the printer head how to move, but this is clearly not enough to control all aspects of a 3D printer.
 What if you needed to tell the printer to turn the motor off or raise the bed temperature?
 For these non-geometric tasks, G-code implementations also define another set of commands which start with the letter M. They are aptly called M Codes.
 For example, the command M140 sets the bed temperature, and the command M190 tells the printer to wait for the temperature to reach the target.

 Each English letter that you encounter in the code will have a specific meaning.
 For example, we learned that G means a geometric command, M means a non-geometric command, X means the X coordinate, Y means the Y coordinate, F means Feed rate and so on.
 For your reference, here’s a table with the meaning of every letter.

 |Gnnn||Standard GCode command, such as move to a point|